goodeggs/breaddit/README.md

 # First Run
-- Fill in your Google keys (by clicking on "Sign Up/Sign in" in your Telescope top bar)
+- Fill in your Google keys (by clicking on "Sign Up/Sign in" in your breaddit top bar)
 - The first user account created will automatically be made admin
 - Check out the settings page and fill out basic things like the site's name